Stockholm, Sweden

 Booking Tips and Best Times for Deals

-- Off-Season: Consider visiting Stockholm in the shoulder seasons (spring and autumn) for lower hotel rates and fewer crowds.
+- Off-Peak Season: Consider visiting Stockholm in spring (April to June) or fall (September to October) for lower hotel rates and fewer crowds.

-- Booking Platforms: Use websites like Booking.com, Expedia, and Hotels.com to compare prices and find deals on accommodations.
+- Booking Platforms: Use websites like Booking.com, Expedia, or Airbnb to compare prices and find deals on accommodation.

 Budget & Costs